culturesofknowledge/emdates/README.md

 ## Acknowledgements

-EM Places, EM People, and EM Dates are [funded by a grant][2] to the University of Oxford from the Andrew W. Mellon Foundation.
+EM Places, EM People, and EM Dates were [funded in 2017-2019 by a grant][2] to the University of Oxford from the Andrew W. Mellon Foundation.

 [1]: https://github.com/culturesofknowledge/emplaces
 [2]:  http://www.culturesofknowledge.org/?p=8455